fonic/wcdatool/README.md

 Wcdatool is *work in progress*.
 You can tell from looking at the source code - there's tons of TODO, TESTING, FIXME, etc. flying around.
 Also, it is relatively slow as performance has not been the main focus.

 *Nevertheless, it works quite well in its current state* - you'll get a well-readable, reasonably structured disassembly output (*objdump* format).
-Check out issues [#9](https://github.com/fonic/wcdatool/issues/9) and [#11](https://github.com/fonic/wcdatool/issues/11) for games other than *Mortal Kombat* that Wcdatool worked nicely for thus far.
+Check out issues [#9](https://github.com/fonic/wcdatool/issues/9) and [#11](https://github.com/fonic/wcdatool/issues/11) for games other than *Mortal Kombat* that wcdatool worked nicely for thus far.

-**Please note that the tool works best when used with executables that contain debug info.** Also note that the tool was mainly tested on *Mortal Kombat* executables, therefore results for other applications may vary greatly.
+**Please note that wcdatool works best when being used on executables that contain debug info.** Also note that the tool was mainly tested on *Mortal Kombat* executables, therefore results for other applications may vary greatly.
 If you come across other *unstripped* *Watcom*-based DOS applications that may be used for testing, please let me know.

 The *next major goal* is to cleanly rewrite the disassembler module and transition from static code disassembly to branch tracing (e.g. *Mortal Kombat 2* executable contains code within its data object, which is currently neither discovered nor processed).

 ## How to use it

-There are multiple ways to use *wcdatool*, but the following instructions should get you started.
-These steps assume that you are using *Linux*.
-For *Windows* users, the easiest way is to use *Windows Subsystem for Linux (WSL)*:
+There are multiple ways to use wcdatool, but the following instructions should get you started.
+These instructions assume that you are using *Linux*.
+For *Windows* users, the easiest way to go is to use *Windows Subsystem for Linux (WSL)*:

 1. Requirements: